-To meet state or other requirements, auditees may decide to include certain nonfederal awards (for example, state awards) in this schedule.
+- To meet state or other requirements, auditees may decide to include certain nonfederal awards (for example, state awards) in this schedule.
 If such nonfederal data are presented, they should be segregated and clearly designated as nonfederal.
-The title of the schedule should also be modified to indicate that nonfederal awards are included.

-When the CFDA number is not available, the auditee should indicate that the CFDA number is not available and include in the schedule the program's name and, if applicable, other identifying number.

-When awards are received as a subrecipient, the name of the pass-through entity and identifying number assigned by the pass-through entity must be included in the schedule. §200.510 (b)(2)

-The Uniform Guidance requires that the value of federal awards expended in the form of non-cash assistance, the amount of insurance in effect during the year, and loans or loan guarantees outstanding at year end be included in the schedule and suggests to include the amounts in the SEFA notes.

-&lt;sup>4 The Uniform Guidance requires that the value of federal awards expended in the form of non-cash assistance, the amount of insurance in effect during the year, and loans or loan guarantees outstanding at year end be included in the schedule and suggests to include the amounts in the SEFA notes.
+The title of the schedule should also be modified to indicate that nonfederal awards are included. - When the Assistance Listing (AL) number is not available, the auditee should indicate that the AL number is not available and include in the schedule the program's name and, if applicable, other identifying number. - 3 When awards are received as a subrecipient, the name of the pass-through entity and identifying number assigned by the pass-through entity must be included in the schedule. §200.510 (b)(2) - The Uniform Guidance requires that the value of federal awards expended in the form of non-cash assistance, the amount of insurance in effect during the year, and loans or loan guarantees outstanding at year end be included in the schedule and suggests to include the amounts in the SEFA notes.

-NOTES TO THE SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS (SEFA) Year Ending June 30, 2022
+NOTES TO THE SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS (SEFA) $\,$

+Year Ending June 30, 2023